tdelhomme/CancerGenomicsCloud_tutorial/README.md

     * 3. add the workflow to your project (these 2 previous steps can be skipped if your app is already present in the project)
     * 4. loop over the BAM file to run the variant calling on each sample
     * 5. download locally each VCF file
-    * 6. transfer each VCF from local computer to IARC HPC
+    * 6. transfer each VCF from local computer to the IARC HPC

 ### 1.5 Task monitoring